Comparing Models

 Example Error Calculation

 However, caution should be used with these metrics as they can easily be fooled if only focusing on them.
 If your data has 10% events and 90% non-events, you can easily have a 90% accurate model by guessing non-events for every observation.
 Instead, having less accuracy might be better if we can predict both events and non-events.
 These numbers are still great to report!
-They are just not the best to decide which mode is best.
+They are just not the best to decide which model is best.

 Let’s see how to do this in each of our softwares!